ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pylama/README.rst

 The "--option" / "-o" argument can be used to specify a configuration file.

-From the configuration file sections starting with `pylama` are read.
+Pylama searches for sections whose names start with `pylama`.

 The "pylama" section configures global options like `linters` and `skip`.